Ronald "Ron" Kovilaritch, age 64, of 514 Mt. Zion Drive, Danville, began eternal life October 23rd, 2019 at home surrounded by his loving family.

 Arrangements have been entrusted to the care of the Roat-Kriner Funeral Home, 1133 Bloom Road, Danville.

-To send flowers to Ronald "Ron" Kovilaritch's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ronald "Ron" Kovilaritch, please visit our floral store.

 Janet Weis Children's Hospital

 100 N Academy Ave, Danville PA 17822

 Ronald McDonald House at Geisinger Medical Center